 The strange events on the ground floor (eerie music, glowing dust, chandelier, knife trap, banging doors) are enough to cause a 4D Supernatural check if you use Madness Meter.

-If you want to add haunting events, remember how bad things always happen in horror genre when someone is alone in the dark.
-The events might be supernatural, the work of active imagination and adrenaline, Techmantic tricks or something else entirely.
+If you want to add haunting events, remember how bad things always happen in horror genre when someone is alone in the dark!
+The events might be supernatural, the work of an active imagination and adrenaline, Techmantic tricks or something else entirely.
 Most of the events call for 4D/5D Terror checks.
 The wildest events should be used if there really is supernatural elements in your game world.
 Here are a few suggestions for what can happen to a character left alone:

-Study is where the baron used to work.
+The study is where the baron used to work.
 It is completely ransacked, with overturned furniture and old papers thrown everywhere.
 The most interesting ones are old, coded letters.
 Breaking the code is nigh impossible given the time limit on the characters.
 Should they somehow manage it, the letter detail various business ventures.
 Among them are details about the baroness' relationship and the following assassination.

-Attic is accessed through a ladder leading to a closed hatch.
+The attic is accessed through a ladder leading to a closed hatch.
 The hatch is covered with strange symbols drawn with white chalk.
 4D Occult identifies them as wards against spirits.
 It is not locked.
 The top floor is filled with old furniture, wooden crates, ornamental suits of armor and other junk.
 Among them are several portraits of Baron Gilbert, which have been removed from other rooms.